Bit-Quill/amazon-timestream-tools/influxdb_migration_1_to_timestream_for_influxdb_guide.md

       </details>

-  2. Apply your 1.x custom settings to the comparable Amazon Timestream for InfluxDB settings using `influxd` flags, environment variables, or a Amazon Timestream for InfluxDB configuration file.
-For more information about configuring InfluxDB 2.7, see [Configuration options](https://docs.influxdata.com/influxdb/v2/reference/config-options/).
+  2. Apply your 1.x custom settings to the comparable Timestream for InfluxDB settings using a parameter group.
+For more information about configuring Timestream for InfluxDB, see [Working with Parameter Groups](https://docs.aws.amazon.com/timestream/latest/developerguide/timestream-for-influx-db-connecting.html#timestream-for-influx-parameter-groups).

   3. Restart `influxd`.